medInria/medInria-public/README.txt

-medInria is the visualisation and image/mesh processing tool developped at Inria by the teams Asclepios, Athena, Parietal and Visage.
+medInria is the visualisation and image/mesh processing tool developed at Inria by the teams Asclepios, Athena, Parietal and Visage.